-SK hynix, the world’s second-largest memory chip producer, said on Monday it has started the mass production of DRAM with the latest 10-nanometer (nm) process technology.
+SK Hynix, the world’s second-largest memory chip producer, said on Monday it had started the mass production of DRAM with the latest 10-nanometer (nm) process technology.

 The South Korean chipmaker said it plans to supply the latest mobile DRAM products to smartphone makers from the second half of 2021, reports the Yonhap news agency.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 This was the first time that SK Hynix used the EUV equipment for mass production following its partial adoption for its 1ynm DRAM products.

 SK Hynix plans to use the EUV technology for all of its 1anm DRAM production, saying that it has secured the stability of the process.

 The company expects the latest node to enhance its productivity.
 SK hynix said it estimates the 1anm technology to give a 25 percent increase in the number of DRAM chips produced from the size of a wafer compared with the previous 1znm node.